BlueAcornInc/aio-commerce-apps/apps/storelocator/docs/README.md

 # Store Locator for Adobe Commerce Storefront

-This shared block collection introduces store locator functionality, allowing users to select a store and view details on a map.
-It integrates with Leaflet.js to display store locations and enables filtering by ZIP code.
+This app introduces store locator functionality, allowing users to select a store and view details on a map using Adobe Commerce Storefront.

+It integrates Leaflet.js to display store locations and enables filtering by ZIP code.
 It also provides store availability leveraging the native commerce APIs.

 ## Features
 - Store availability by leveraging native inventory sources